mezmo/mezmo-cloudwatch/README.md

 # Mezmo CloudWatch Lambda Function

-The Mezmo AWS CloudWatch integration relies on [AWS Lambda](https://aws.amazon.com/documentation/lambda/) to route your [CloudWatch Logs](http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html) to Mezmo Pipelines.
+The Mezmo AWS CloudWatch integration relies on [AWS Lambda](https://aws.amazon.com/documentation/lambda/) to route your [CloudWatch Logs](http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html) to Mezmo.
+Users can choose to ingest directly into Log Analysis or to a Pipeline.

 ## How to Use
 ### Deploy the Code